-Criteria Unacceptable Acceptable Satisfactory Good Very good Excellent 3.
-Reflection on the research as shown in Introduction and General discussion Candidate cannot show clearly what s/he has done and why s/he did it.
-Candidate cannot show how the results fit in the existing knowledge, or what the social impact is.
-Candidate describes in a simple way what s/he has done, but not why s/he did it.
-Trivial reflection on how results fit in the existing knowledge and what the social impact is.
-Candidate describes adequately what s/he has done, but hardly, or unclear, why s/he did it.
-Narrow view on how results fit in the existing knowledge and what the social impact is.
-Candidate describes clearly what s/he has done, but less clearly why s/he did it.
-Obvious correspondences and conflicts with existing knowledge are identified.
-Most obvious social impact is indicated.
-Candidate describes clearly what s/he has done and why s/he did it.
-Most correspondences and conflicts with existing knowledge are identified.
-Most social impact is indicated.
-Candidate shows clearly, compellingly and critically what s/he has done and why s/he did it.
-Results are critically confronted with existing knowledge.
-Possible social impact is addressed in full.
-Possible weaknesses in the research are not discussed.
-The most obvious weaknesses in the research are indicated, but not how they affect the conclusions.
-Most weaknesses in the research are indicated, but less clearly how they affect the conclusions.
-Most weaknesses in the research are indicated, and how they affect the main conclusions.
-All weaknesses in the research are indicated, and how they affect the main conclusions.
-All weaknesses in the research are indicated, and how they affect each of the conclusions.
-4. Quality of written presentation Writing, figures and lay-out are so poor that it is hard to understand what the candidate wants to say.
+Criteria Unacceptable Acceptable Satisfactory Good Very good Excellent 4.
+Quality of the written presentation Writing, figures and lay-out are so poor that it is hard to understand what the candidate wants to say.
 Reading is very difficult.
 Writing, figures and lay-out are not always correct and clear, level of detail varies widely, but with effort the text is understandable.
 Reading is difficult.
 Writing, figures and lay-out are mostly adequate, but level of detail varies and text could be more concise.
 Reading is laborious.
 Writing is correct and mostly clear, but text could be more concise.
 Figures and lay-out are mostly clear, with few flaws.
 Reading is effortless.
 Writing is clear and concise, figures and lay-out are functional and flawless.
 Reading is a joy.
-Writing is crystal clear and compelling, concise but balanced with sufficient detail, with attractive, functional figures and lay-out.
+Writing is crystal clear and compelling, concise but balanced with sufficient detail, with attractive, functional figures and layout.
 Reading is exciting.
-Thesis is badly structured, often information is missing or appearing at the wrong spot.
+The thesis is badly structured, often information is missing or presented at the wrong place.
 Main structure of the thesis is adequate, but placement and structure of sections are often not logical.
 Main structure of the thesis is correct, placement and structure of sections are not logical in places.
-Main structure of the thesis is correct, but some sections are less well placed or less well structured.
-Main structure of the thesis is clear and correct, most sections are well structured and well placed.
-Thesis is very well structured with each chapter and section having a clear function and sitting at the right spot.
+Main structure of the thesis is correct, but some sections are less well placed or less well structured Main structure of the thesis is clear and correct, most sections are well structured and well placed.
+The thesis is very well structured with each chapter and section having a clear function and presented in a logical order.
+5. Overall assessment Based on the above categories the overall quality of the thesis is considered poor.
+Based on the above categories the overall quality of the thesis is considered acceptable.
+Based on the above categories the overall quality of the thesis is considered satisfactory.
+Based on the above categories the overall quality of the thesis is considered good.
+Based on the above categories the overall quality of the thesis is considered very good.
+Based on the above categories the overall quality of the thesis is considered excellent.
+In case one of the five criteria is marked as 'unacceptable' by any of the opponents/ reviewers, the PhD candidate will not be allowed to defend the thesis without major revision.
+The PhD candidate will be allowed to defend the thesis.
+The PhD candidate will be allowed to defend the thesis.
+The PhD candidate will be allowed to defend the thesis.
+The PhD candidate will be allowed to defend the thesis.
+This PhD thesis belongs to the top of the scientific field.
+This may be a reason for awarding the designation 'cum laude' ('with distinction') ii1 .